-Elk Hair Caddis
+Effective Elk Hair Caddis Recipe and Tying Instructions

 In the summertime, sometimes there is only one fly I need in my box.
 The tried and true Elk Hair Caddis.
 All the rest stay locked in their positions.
 The Elk Hair Caddis has to be my all-time favorite.
 Simply for the years of success, it has provided.

-Step by Step Elk Hair Caddis Tan with Brown Hackle:
+Step-by-Step Elk Hair Caddis Tan with Brown Hackle:

 Begin by setting your dry fly hook in your tying vise.
 Secure the tying thread to your hook shank.